Default VPC and Default Subnets

 The following figure illustrates the key components that we set up for a default VPC.

 You can use a default VPC as you would use any other VPC; you can add subnets, modify the main route table, add additional route tables, associate additional security groups, update the rules of the default security group, and add VPN connections.
 You can also create additional VPCs.

 You can use a default subnet as you would use any other subnet; you can add custom route tables and set network ACLs.
 You can also specify a default subnet when you launch an EC2 instance.

-The CIDR block for a default VPC is always a /16 netmask, for example, 172.31.0.0/16.
-This provides up to 65,536 private IP addresses.
+The CIDR block for a default VPC is always a /16 netmask (172.31.0.0/16).
+This provides up to 65,536 private IPv4 addresses.
 The netmask for a default subnet is always /20, which provides up to 4,096 addresses per subnet, a few of which are reserved for our use.

 By default, a default subnet is a public subnet, because the main route table sends the subnet's traffic that is destined for the Internet to the Internet gateway.
 You can make a default subnet a private subnet by removing the route from the destination 0.0.0.0/0 to the Internet gateway.
-However, if you do this, any EC2 instance running in that subnet can't access the Internet or other AWS products, such as Amazon Simple Storage Service (Amazon S3).
+However, if you do this, any EC2 instance running in that subnet can't access the Internet.

-You can launch EC2 instances into a default VPC and use services such as Elastic Load Balancing, Amazon Relational Database Service (Amazon RDS), and Amazon Elastic MapReduce (Amazon EMR) without needing to know anything about Amazon VPC.
+You can launch EC2 instances into a default VPC and use services such as Elastic Load Balancing, Amazon Relational Database Service (Amazon RDS), and Amazon EMR (Amazon EMR) without needing to know anything about Amazon VPC.
 Your experience with these services is the same whether you are using a default VPC or EC2-Classic.
 However, you can use the Amazon EC2 console or the command line to determine whether your AWS account supports both platforms and if you have a default VPC.

 The Amazon EC2 console indicates which platforms you can launch EC2 instances into, and whether you have a default VPC.